albyrika/computational-intelligence/report.md

  - working on the exam with Ludovico Fiorio and Umberto Fontanazza
  - we had a meeting
  - now implementing some exploration in the agent

+### 9/01/24
+ - still implementing depth-limited minmax for the quixo agent